frelon/suse-elemental/docs/linux-only-image.md

     tar cavf overlays.tar.gz -C overlays .
     ```

-We have successfully prepared an archive containing a system extension image that we can use during the installation process to ensure that the `elemental3-toolkit` binary is present on the operating system after boot.
+You have successfully prepared an archive containing a system extension image for use during the installation process.
+This adds the `elemental3-toolkit` binary to the operating system after boot.

 ### Configuring through a configuration script